Jabulani-N/atlas-machine_learning/unsupervised_learning/hmm/README.md

 first pass: compile all absorption positons. these can be column numbers, so to speak. if positoin `(0,0)` is absorptoin, we add `0` to the list.

-next, for row in P, if row can access an absorption, add that row's number to the list of absorption positions.
+next, for rownum in range(P.shape[0])

+* if row can access an absorption, add that row's number to the list of absorptions.

 * if we added a row to the number of absorption positions, repeat